Murder of Özgecan Aslan: Protests

 On 17 February, protests continued both in Turkey and abroad.
 Northern Cyprus saw protests as around 100 protesters, among whom were members of the parliament, held a symbolic funeral prayer and marched through the streets of the capital, North Nicosia with a coffin.
 Protests also took place in Kyrenia.
 In Germany, around 200 people demonstrated on the Hauptwache square in Frankfurt, with further protests taking place in Berlin, Hamburg, Hannover and Duisburg.
 In Turkey, workers demonstrated in İzmir policewomen in Iğdır, graduates and students of religious schools in Erzurum.
 Around 1000 people marched in Diyarbakır, with more protests taking place in Muş, Varto, Hakkari, Şanlıurfa and universities in Istanbul, Ankara, İzmir, Edirne, Çanakkale, Zonguldak, Adana, Antalya, Eskişehir, Muğla and Mersin.

 On 18 February, major protests took place in Tarsus.
 15,000 people marched in the Çağ University and blocked a major highway.
 The protesters almost all wore black, with some wearing clothes soaked in makeshift blood.
 In Ankara, demonstrations took place in front of the Turkish parliament, where members of a major labor union gathered, and in the Middle East Technical University, where the demonstrators held banners saying "it is not in the disposition of women to die, but it is to overthrow the AKP".
 It was claimed that a group of protesters in Torbalı was taken to the regional headquarters of the ruling party and questioned about their motives, leaders and whether they wanted to initiate a resurgence of the Gezi Park protests.

 Protests continued on 19 February across Turkey despite severe weather conditions, as hundreds marched in cities including Bartın, Çanakkale, Kütahya and Niğde.
 A mall in Antalya projected the picture of Özgecan over an area of 6500 square meters using LED lights.
 Her family announced their decision to channel the donations that were given to them to a fund promoting educational centers against violence against women and children.

 On 21 February, large protests took place in Istanbul.
-A march was organized by the municipality of Beşiktaş in central Istanbul.
+A march was organised by the municipality of Beşiktaş in central Istanbul.
 The march was described as "huge" by the press and attended by national celebrities such as Feridun Düzağaç; protesters held banners saying "take your hands off my body" and "I was born free and will live as free".
 On the same day, a group of women and men in skirts marched in the İstiklal Avenue in Taksim.
 Thousands also marched in the Kadıköy district of Istanbul, as well as in İzmir and Ankara.
 A protest in Akçakoca caused a discussion about the death sentence.
 The Buca district of İzmir, Samsun and Kırıkkale saw protests, among other cities.
 A group also protested in the Union Square in New York City.